 It is interesting to consider in these first lines what it is the speaker values.
 He obviously cares about the listener most of all, but the first things that he thinks of, when describing the complexity of their relationship and what he metaphorically might have to give up, are his clothes and his full days.

 Is it thy will That my Soul’s House should be a tortured spot

 The quenchless flame, the worm that dieth not?

 The second stanza of ‘Apologia’ is another long question.
-With a different metrical pattern in the first line, the speaker asks the listener if it is their will that his “Soul’s House” turn into a “tortured spot”.
+With a different metrical pattern in the first line, the speaker asks the listener if it is their will that his “Soul’s House” turns into a “tortured spot”.
 It would there that the “worm that dieth not” would dwell, without ever being quenched.

-In simpler words the speaker is interested in knowing whether the listener, whom he loves, wants to make him suffer for that love.
+In simpler words, the speaker is interested in knowing whether the listener, whom he loves, wants to make him suffer for that love.
 The references to “paramours”, or people with whom he is in love, as well as fire and evil, create an image of devotion as something deadly and distractive.

 Nay, if it be thy will I shall endure,